hlavacs/ViennaGameAILibrary/README.md

 ```
 	VGAIL::Flocking* flock = new VGAIL::Flocking();
 ```
 Separation ensures that the boids do not overlap, thus steers the boids away from one another to avoid crowding.
-Alignment is responsible for calculating the average velocity of the boids and steer them in that direction.
+Alignment is responsible for calculating the average velocity of the boids and steer them accordingly.
 Cohesion is steering the boids towards the average position of the boids from the same group.

 - Set the separation and perception ranges
 ```